 5. What’s their calling frequency?

-This is one of the biggest concerns SpiceHeads have about IT vendors – they don’t want to be harassed with sales calls.
+This is one of the biggest concerns around IT vendors – no one wants to be harassed with sales calls.

 An IT vendor should be a reliable resource who anticipates your needs and reaches out when relevant for help, news and updates – not spam.
 They should work with you where you are instead of trying to push you in another direction.